 "I have come so that they may have life And have it to the full."
 (Jn 10:10)'

-St Columban’s College Student Wellbeing operates under the structure of an Assistant Principal to Wellbeing and is supported by House Leaders, Counsellors (Psychologists) and the Responsible Thinking Program (RTP).
+St Columban’s College Student Wellbeing operates under the structure of an Assistant Principal - Wellbeing and Engagement, and is supported by House Leaders, Guidance Counsellors (Psychologists) and the LINK Program.
 The House structure and Wellbeing Programs are key anchor points of support and care for students, linking families and school together in effective partnerships.

 The College has a strong House system with four Houses: Duhig, English, Molloy and O’Driscoll.
 Each House has two House Coordinators, a Middle Phase Coordinator and a Senior Phase Coordinator.
 This enables an integrated pastoral and curriculum approach with a division between Middle and Senior Years to better meet the needs of those differing ages.
 The Houses are then divided into ten Pastoral Care (PC) groups with an individual PC Teacher.
 Every student is placed into a House and PC when they commence at the College and will remain in that PC for the duration of their time at the College.
 The PC groups are vertical, meaning a number of students from each year level comprise a PC class.
 The PC teacher is generally the main contact for parents and other Teachers for students in their PC group.